 A beloved public space situated on a gorgeous lake, Queen Victoria Park is one of Kitchener’s most alluring attractions.
 The historical context of the park, which has existed since 1896 as a public space for residents of Kitchener, makes it a charming look into the city’s past.
 The high-reaching clock tower, a remnant of the now-destroyed City Hall, was moved to the park in 1975 and stands today as a monument to Kitchener’s history.
 Visitors can walk along the park’s many trails to explore the flower gardens, outdoor artworks and the famous bridge stretching over the Victoria Park Lake.
 Grab sandwiches from one of the nearby restaurants to enjoy a picnic at the picnic shelter situated on the lakefront.
 At the Victoria Park Gallery, learn more about the history of the park, named after Queen Victoria, and the city of Kitchener.

 Located in downtown Kitchener, the town just next to historic Guelph and only 100 km from Toronto, Victoria Park sits in the neighbourhood of the same name.
-The park is a few blocks away from the Kitchener-Waterloo Art Gallery, THEMUSEUM and many of Kitchener’s best restaurants and cafes.
 Drive to the park or take public transit from within the city.
 From within Kitchener, take the 25 bus to Ontario Street and Joseph Street to reach the corner of the park.
 From Toronto, Guelph or Hamilton, take a charter bus to Kitchener Bus Terminal, which is located at the corner of the park.
-The park has a parking lot, as well.
+The park also provides some parking.

 For up-to-date information and details on Victoria Park, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.